 Chances are they were engaged in cat naps in comfy spots—snuggled deeply into fluffy cat beds perched on toasty radiators, bodies arranged into insanely cute positions (and often snoring); bonelessly draped over the cat tree, basking in the sunshine with feet dangling; or perhaps occupying one of my comfortable office chairs (which meant I had to find something less comfortable to sit on so I can get some work done).

-And some people look at me and say, “In my next life I want to come back as one of your cats.”
+And some people looked at me and said, “In my next life I want to come back as one of your cats.”

 The solution is a simple one: regularly clear your energy field, your home and your animal companions.
 For those who work in what one woman refers to as “Cubicle Nation,” otherwise known as The Office, you may want to clear your space there as well.

 Smudging uses the energetic and spiritual energy of a sacred plant such as white sage, cedar or palo santo wood, in the form of smoke, to clear spaces or energy fields.
 This method is one that I teach all my beginning students in Reiki or shamanism.

 You can see some of the items mentioned in the smudge kits on my Shamanic Supplies page.
 If you can’t use or tolerate smoke, an alternative is a product like the Clear crystal essence mist which is completely odorless.

 So, take a tip from the cats—put yourself first and give routine smudging a try.
 You might suddenly feel that weight that you’ve been carrying on your shoulders dissipate.
 You will feel more relaxed and at peace, and when you are relaxed and at peace your loved ones, furry or otherwise, will feel better, too.
 And that’s another way that cats have mastered the art of stress busting, they have staff!

 Learn how to connect more deeply with animals, restore balance to your life, increase intuitive skills, and help heal the Earth with live Reiki and shamanic teleclasses, available worldwide.